lorin/resilience-engineering/README.md

 * systems are decomposable
 * functioning is bimodal

-Saefty-II: performance variability rather than bimodality
+Safety-II: performance variability rather than bimodality
 * the system’s ability to succeed under varying conditions, so that the number of intended and acceptable outcomes (in other words, everyday activities) is as high as possible